mayckonx/MBSPasswordView/README.md

 That's it.
 It's done brah!

 You can customize the view.
-In the sample you can see how access the properties and change it to your preferences.
+In the sample you can see how to access the properties and change it to your preferences.

 ## Next improvments
 1. Support 6 digits